robin-rpr/calos/doc/faq.rst

 ------------------------------------

-You must specify an image for many use cases, including :code:`FROM` instructions, the source of an image pull (e.g. :code:`ch-image pull` or :code:`docker pull`), the destination of an image push, and adding image tags.
+You must specify an image for many use cases, including :code:`FROM` instructions, the source of an image pull (e.g. :code:`clearly image pull` or :code:`docker pull`), the destination of an image push, and adding image tags.
 Charliecloud calls this an *image reference*, but there appears to be no established name for this concept.